erfansahaf/trez-sms-client/readme.md

 ## Samples

-Sample codes are exists in the `samples.js` file, located in the root of this respository.
+Sample codes exist in the `samples.js` file, located in the root path of this respository.